acktsap/jira-auto-worklog/README.md

 # jira-auto-worklog

-Program for logging same contents to multiple user in Jira
+Program for logging same contents to multiple user in Jira.
+Program for the korean..